Inedo/inedo-docs/Content/proget/feeds/terraform/howto-terraform-create.md

 ```
 :::

-Once you add the module to your configuration, you can add in additional variables and then run `terraform init`.
+Once you add this to your `.tf` file, you can add in additional variables and then run `terraform init`.